Finite temperature $0^{-+}$ glueball spectrum from non-susy D3 brane of Type IIB string theory

-In the above calculations, we have, both analytically and numerically found the scaled value of the pseudo-scalar glueball mass, i.e., the mass has been determined in unit of $u_0/L^2$, where $u_0$ is the fixed mass scale of the gauge theory and $L^2=\sqrt{\lambda}=\sqrt{g_\text{YM}^2N}$ is related to the gauge coupling.
-But in reality, according to various high energy studies, the pseudo-scalar glueball mass has been expected to be order of few giga eV.
+In the above calculations, we have, both analytically and numerically found the scaled value of the pseudo-scalar glueball mass, i.e., the mass has been determined in units of $u_3/L^2$, where $u_3$ is the fixed mass scale of the gauge theory and $L^2=\sqrt{\lambda}=\sqrt{g_\text{YM}^2N}$ is related to the gauge coupling.
+But in reality, according to various high energy studies, the pseudo-scalar glueball mass is expected to be on the order of a few GeV.
 In one of the recent article on holographic QCD \cite{Braga:2017apr}, these values at $T/T_c=0$ are $2.477$GeV for the ground state and $3.617$GeV for the first excited state.
 In some of the Lattice calculations, the ground state mass is $2.590$GeV\cite{Morningstar:1999rf} or $2.560$GeV\cite{Chen:2005mg}, whereas the first excited state mass is $3.640$GeV \cite{Morningstar:1999rf}.
-Now if we match our numerical result with these Lattice values we find the value of $u_3/L^2$ is to be $593.95\text{MeV}$ according to \cite{Morningstar:1999rf} and $587.07\text{MeV}$ according to \cite{Chen:2005mg}.
+Now if we match our numerical result with these Lattice values we find the value of $u_3/L^2$ to be $593.95\text{MeV}$ according to \cite{Morningstar:1999rf} and $587.07\text{MeV}$ according to \cite{Chen:2005mg}.
 Again according to the definition \eqref{temp}, the transition temperature $T_c$ are $189$MeV and $186.96$MeV for two above values of $u_3/L^2$ respectively.
-However in real QCD, the confinement to deconfinement transition does not happen at a particular temperature.
+However in real QCD, the confinement to deconfinement transition does not occur at a particular temperature.
 The transition occurs through a range of temperature $150-200$MeV.
 Now, using $u_3/L^2=587.07$MeV, we have written the masses of $0^{-+}$ at some finite $T$ values in Table \ref{table2}.
 So both in the graph and in this table we can see a clear decrement of the glueball masses with increasing temperature.
-Again, if we take the the cross-over point at $T_c=175$MeV, $u_3/L^2=549.5$MeV, the zero temperature glueball masses from our numerical calculation are $m_{-+}=2.396$GeV and $m_{-+}^*= 3.636$GeV.
-These values almost exactly match with the recent holographic result at zero temperature \cite{Braga:2017apr}.
+Again, if we take the cross-over point at $T_c=175$MeV, $u_3/L^2=549.5$MeV, the glueball spectrum is given in Table \ref{table3}.
+The zero temperature glueball masses from this table are $m_{-+}=2.396$GeV and $m_{-+}^*= 3.636$GeV which almost exactly match with the recent holographic result at zero temperature \cite{Braga:2017apr}.